johkoenig/atpl-qrh/010-Air-Law.md

 | Steady red | Stop | Give way to another aircraft |
 | Flashing red | Taxi clear of landing area | Airport unsafe, do not land |
 | Flashing white | Return to starting point | Land at this airport and proceed to apron |

+Acknowledgement by wing rocking (air), moving rudder and ailerin (ground), or switching lights (night)

+Specials:
+- Red/Green discharged: Leave restricted area
+- Red discharged: Do not land, disregard all previous signals

+### Intercepting maneuver

+- Try to establish contact on 121.5 MHz and 243 MHz
+- Squawk Mode A 7700
+- Calls from interceptor: CALL SIGN, FOLLOW, DESCEND, YOU LAND, PROCEED
+- Calls from aircraft: AM LOST, HIJACK, MAYDAY

+### Arrival report

+- A/C identification
+- Dep.
+AD
+- Dest.
+AD (in case of diversion)
+- Arrival AD
+- Time of arrival

+### Other / Misc

+- Towed aircraft need the same lights as taxiing aircraft under own power
+- SIM-IMC requires dual controls and safety pilot
+- Max. flight plan EOBT delay is 30 mins (IFR) and 60 mins (VFR)

 ## 06 - Aircraft Operations